 A physical security information system (PSIM) enables security directors and operators to manage a security enterprise from one central location.
 Integrators, a key SIA constituency, often hold responsibility for ensuring separate security system components work together through a PSIM or other means.

-Provided to SIA members as a review of current market conditions, the November/December 2020 SMI shows that the security industry’s outlook is the highest it has been since the start of the pandemic, with a SMI of 54.Keep Reading »
+Provided to SIA members as a review of current market conditions, the June/July 2021 SMI shows that the security industry’s outlook is on the rise, with a SMI of 67, up from 54 in April/May.Keep Reading »